American Red Cross calls for blood donations amid critical shortage

-It says it is facing an emergency blood shortage.
-Because of the holiday last week, there were fewer blood drives and that resulted in a drop in donations.
+Because of the Fourth of July holiday last week, there were fewer blood drives and that resulted in a drop in donations.

 Right now, blood is being distributed to hospitals faster than donations are coming in.